paul-carteron/happign/README.md

     : A brief intro to happign world ;
 -   [happign for
     foresters](https://paul-carteron.github.io/happign/articles/web_only/happign_for_foresters.html)
-    : happign can be used in many ways but here I focus on a forestry use.
+    : happign can be used in many ways but here I focus on forestry.
 -   [SCAN 25, SCAN 100 et SCAN
     OACI](https://paul-carteron.github.io/happign/articles/SCAN_25_SCAN_100_SCAN_OACI.html)
     : How to download the only Scan 25, Scan 100 and Scan OACI